Jagadishpediredla/savery-/src/README.md

 ## 5️⃣ Backend & Environments

 -   **Firebase**: The app uses Firebase for backend services, specifically the Realtime Database for the finance module.
--   **Genkit**: AI functionality is powered by Genkit, configured to use Google AI's `gemini-2.0-flash` model.
 -   **Mock Data**: The Support Analytics module currently operates on static mock data for demonstration purposes.

 ---